A UNIQUE DIALECT

 A SPECIFIC VARIANT OF MODERN DAY GREEK

-Like Greece, the official language of the Republic of Cyprus is Greek, but Cypriots speak it with a very distinct and harsh dialect that has developed into a unique identifier for most Cypriots.
-Known as ‘Kypriaka’, the Cypriot dialect retains several facets of the original ancient Greek, also known as ‘Koine Greek,’ that it stemmed from and today forms a unique variant of the Modern Greek language spoken in other regions of the Hellenic world.
+Like Greece, the official language of the Republic of Cyprus is Greek.
+Cypriots, however, speak with a very distinct and harsh dialect that has developed into a unique identifier.
+Known as ‘Kypriaka’, the Cypriot dialect retains several facets of the original ancient Greek language that stemmed from ‘Koine Greek’.
+Today ‘Kypriaka’ forms a unique variant of the modern Greek language spoken in other regions of the Hellenic world.

 HISTORICAL DEVELOPMENTS & INFLUENCES

-Over the centuries various foreign occupying powers have dominated, the history of Cyprus and they all have left their indelible mark on the island.
-These bygone civilizations have left behind several layers of influence that have created a historical melting pot on the island.
-This is directly reflected throughout, from the island’s architecture, culture, food, history and more notably in this case, its language.
-The historical developments that have shaped the Cypriot dialect, from its origins, influences from various cultures, and its current status within the broader context of the Greek language, not only tell the story of the island’s resilience but also its struggle to retain its predominantly Greek culture throughout its history.
+Over the centuries various foreign occupying powers have dominated Cyprus at different times.
+As a result, they have all left an indelible mark that has helped to create a historical melting pot on the island.
+This is directly reflected throughout the island’s architecture, culture, food, history, and more notably, its language.
+Greek in origin, the historical developments that have shaped the Cypriot dialect, tell the story of the island’s resilience.
+Cypriots have struggled to retain their predominantly Greek culture for centuries.
+One of the main ways, they have managed to keep their Hellenism, is through their language.

 GREEK AT ITS CORE

-The Cypriot dialect also reflects the historical, cultural, and social influences within Cyprus over the centuries, and although the Cypriot dialect has remained Greek at its core, other languages of the region such as Phoenician, Turkish, Arabic, Maronite, Armenian and Latin have all influenced it, helping to further its development as a unique dialect.
-The dialect’s vast vocabulary, which borrows from all of these languages, directly reflects this and in some ways has over the years helped to represent unity on the island between the different communities on the island.
+The Cypriot dialect also reflects the historical, cultural, and social influences within Cyprus.
+The Cypriot dialect has remained Greek at its core, but other languages of the region such as Phoenician, Turkish, Arabic, Maronite, Armenian and Latin have all influenced it.
+This has helped to further its development as a unique dialect.
+As a result, the dialect displays a vast vocabulary, which borrows from all of these languages.
+This fusion of words, in some ways, has over the years helped to represent unity between the different communities on the island.

 ANCIENT GREEK SETTLERS

-Greek, as a language has existed on the island from the time when ancient Greek settlers, who are thought to have arrived originally from southern Greece and Crete, arrived in the 12th century BC.
-These settlers were more notably from Mycenae and Sparta, and they brought with them the specific ancient Greek language of ‘Koine Greek’,’ which was considered much harsher than the more refined language spoken in Athens at the time.
-The roots of the Cypriot dialect can be directly traced back to this early Greek language and today forms the basis of the local vernacular.
-The language of the island then became isolated in some ways and began to develop its unique phonetic overtone that remained uninterrupted until the Hellenistic period following Alexander the Great’s conquests in the 4th century BC.
+Ancient Greek settlers are thought to have arrived on the island during the the 12th century BC.
+They are thought to have arrived originally from southern Greece and Crete, bringing their language with them.
+These settlers, more notably from Mycenae and Sparta, spoke a specific ancient Greek language known as ‘Koine Greek.’
+This dialect of Greek was considered much harsher than the more refined language spoken in Athens at the time.
+The roots of the Cypriot dialect can be directly traced back to this early form of Greek language and today forms the basis of the local vernacular.
+The language of the island then became isolated in some ways and began to develop its own unique phonetic overtone.
+This largely remained uninterrupted until the Hellenistic period following Alexander the Great’s conquests in the 4th century BC.

 A HELLENISTIC WORLD

-Cyprus was firmly accepted into the Hellenistic world after Alexander the Great’s conquests and the presence of its Greek Ptolemaic rulers further solidified the Greek language and culture on the island.
-However, during this period, the local dialect began to interact with other languages, more notably with the language spoken by Phoenician traders.
-These foreign influences greatly affected the language and its linguistics and phonetically it developed further.
+Cyprus made up part of Alexander the Great’s Hellenistic Empire and after his death in 323 BC, the island was dominated by Greek Ptolemaic rulers.
+This further solidified the Greek language and the overall Greek culture on the island.
+However, during this period, the local dialect yet again began to interact with other languages, more notably with the language spoken by Phoenician traders.
+These foreign influences greatly affected the languages linguistics allowing it to phonetically develope further.

 THE DOMINANT LANGUAGE ON THE ISLAND

-Although Greek still acted as the dominant language during the Roman era, their interaction led to several Latin loan words being introduced to the Cypriot dialect.
-Although strong, the Latin influence was then somewhat muted during the predominantly Greek Byzantine era that followed, and Greek remained as the dominant language on the island.
-The Greek Orthodox Church, which was the main advocate for the education system, still used Greek as its main language and this helped to preserve the island’s Greek heritage.
+Although Greek was still the dominant language on the island during the Roman era.
+However, their interaction led to several Latin loan words being introduced to the Cypriot dialect.
+Although still strong, the Latin influence was then somewhat muted during the predominantly Greek Byzantine era that followed.
+The Greek Orthodox Church, which was the main advocate for the education system at the time, used Greek as its main language, helping to preserve a Greek Cypriot heritage.

 TURKISH INFLUENCES

-Latin influences returned under both the Frankish and Venetian eras that followed the Byzantine era, but the most significant external influence on the dialect came during the period of Ottoman rule.
-Under Ottoman control, Turkish emerged as a dominant language on the island and again affected the vocabulary and phonetics of the Cypriot dialect.
-This period introduced a range of Turkish loan words into the Greek Cypriot dialect, as well as the introduction of new words that went on to blend seamlessly into the local vernacular, further moulding the dialect into its Cypriot context.
+Latin influences returned under both the Frankish and Venetian eras that followed.
+The most significant external influence on the dialect, however, came later during the period of Ottoman rule.
+Ottoman control resulted in modern Turkish emerging as the new dominant language.
+This again affected the vocabulary and phonetics of the Cypriot dialect and a range of Turkish loan words were gradually introduced into the Greek Cypriot dialect.
+These new words went on to blend seamlessly into the local vernacular, further moulding the Greek Cypriot dialect into its overall unique Cypriot context.

 ENGLISH INFLUENCES

-British colonial rule further developed the dialect, as English became the new dominant language on the island.
-Several English loan words began to penetrate the Cypriot dialect, particularly in areas of technology, politics, and education, which again led to a unique hybridisation of some of the words within the language.
-The exposure to various colonial administrative terminologies and the establishment of English as a second language within the education system occurred simultaneously.
+British colonial rule further developed the Greek Cypriot dialect.
+The exposure to various colonial administrative terminologies and the establishment of English as the island’s second language, within the education system, occurred simultaneously.
+Several English loan words began to appear in the dialect leading to yet another unique hybridisation of some words.
 This along with the preservation of the Modern Greek cultural identity, again led to a distinctive new Cypriot Greek lexicon.

 THE LINGUISTIC FEATURES OF THE CYPRIOT DIALECT